This section of the RPP Series Archive features RPP talks on the topic of women and the practice of peace.

-Leymah Gbowee, 2011 Nobel Peace Laureate, is a Liberian peace activist, trained social worker, and women’s rights advocate.
+The session featured 2011 Nobel Peace Laureate Leymah Gbowee, a Liberian peace activist, trained social worker, and women’s rights advocate.
 Leymah’s leadership of the Women of Liberia Mass Action for Peace – which brought together Christian and Muslim women in a nonviolent movement that played a pivotal role in ending Liberia’s civil war in 2003 – is chronicled in her memoir, Mighty Be Our Powers (2011), and in the award-winning documentary, Pray the Devil Back to Hell (2008).
 She is founder and current President of the Gbowee Peace Foundation Africa.
 She was the founding head of the Liberian Reconciliation Initiative, and was the co-Founder and former Executive Director of Women Peace and Security Network Africa (WIPSEN-A).
 She is also a founding member and former Liberia Coordinator of Women in Peacebuilding Network/West Africa Network for Peacebuilding (WIPNET/WANEP).
 Leymah is currently named a Distinguished Activist-in-Residence at Union Theological Seminary.
 She travels internationally to advocate for human rights and peace & security.

 The event was moderated by David N. Hempton, Dean of Harvard Divinity School and Ann Braude, director of the Women’s Studies in Religion Program and Senior Lecturer on American Religious History.